This document lists the quotas and limits that apply to Cloud DNS.

 Requesting additional quota

-- Go to the Quotas page.
+- In the Cloud Console, go to the Quotas page.

 - On the Quotas page, select the quotas that you want to change.